 - sound represented in Old English by -sc- (e.g. fisc "fish"), which originally was pronounced "-sk-" but which by late Old English had softened to "-sh-."
-Modern words with -sc- mostly are foreign (generally Scandinavian) imports.
+Modern English words with -sc- mostly are imports (generally Scandinavian).

-The "sh" sound did not exist in Old French, therefore French scribes after the Norman conquest often represented it with -ssh- in medial and final positions, and sch- in initial positions.
-The spelling -sh- has been standard since Caxton, and probably is a worn-down form of Middle English -sch-.
+The "sh" sound did not exist in Old French, therefore French scribes after the Norman conquest often represented it with -ssh- in medial and final positions, and sch- in initial positions (e.g. schape, schamful, schaft for shape, shameful, shaft).
+But the spelling -sh- has been standard since Caxton, probably as a worn-down form of Middle English -sch-.